-Article written with Isabella Bozza and published at IMS’97, Proceedings of 4th IFAC Workshop on Intelligent Manufacturing Systems, Soul Korea, July 1997, page 441-446.
+Article written with Isabella Bozza and published at IMS’97, Proceedings of 4th IFAC Workshop on Intelligent Manufacturing Systems, Seoul, Korea, July 1997

 Abstract

-The current evolution of software systems supporting the design and production process is gradually extending the “traditional” CAD systems domain to integrate CAM, CAE and PDM modules.
-Consequently, the CAD model is changing from a geometry-only nature, to integrate also information and data from the whole design and production processes and from all the product life.
+The current evolution of software systems supporting the design and production process is gradually extending the domain of “traditional” CAD systems to integrate CAM, CAE, and PDM modules.
+Consequently, the CAD model is shifting from a geometry-only focus to one that integrates information and data from the entire design and production processes and the entire product life cycle.
 This heterogeneous information is characterized by a growing network of relations.
-The data used or produced by designers, draftsman, production engineer and other experts involved in the design and production process is connected by many types of relations.
-Some relations are represented explicitly in the integrated CAD model while others relations are completely implicit.
+The data used or produced by designers, draftsmen, production engineers, and other experts involved in the design and production process is connected by many types of relations.
+Some relations are represented explicitly in the integrated CAD model, while other relations are completely implicit.
 The management of these relations is left to the users.
-Furthermore, software systems offer to the users different interaction modalities for each type of relations, depending from the type of relation or from the software module involved in the operation.
-For some types of relation, many CAD systems offer only a limited set of operations.
+Furthermore, software systems offer users different interaction modalities for each relation type, depending on the relation type or the software module involved in the operation.
+For some types of relations, many CAD systems offer only a limited set of operations.
 This paper proposes a classification of different types of relations and suggests a basic set of operations on them.
-On the bases of this framework, it is possible to verify the quality of a CAD system implementation and to adopt a more systematic and uniform approach to the problem.
+Based on this framework, it is possible to verify the quality of a CAD system implementation and adopt a more systematic and uniform approach to the problem.

 1. INTRODUCTION

 The software systems currently used by engineers for designing the product and the production process are the result of a long evolution.
-Up till now, the product design was supported by a set of different systems, such as CAD, CAM, CAE, etc. typically connected by means of explicit data conversion and exchange.
-Nowadays, the market provides for new integrated systems, able to cover almost all the phases of the design process: conceptual design, modeling, structural analysis, assembly, simulation, etc. Besides, new powerful integration technologies and standard, such as OLE, CORBA, etc., begin to appear.
-A pool of strongly integrated software modules, supplied by one or more vendors constitutes a typical advanced configuration.
-Each module is designed to support a specific activity and relies on a shared database, usually called “master model”.
+Up till now, the product design was supported by a set of different systems, such as CAD, CAM, CAE, etc., typically connected by means of explicit data conversion and exchange.
+Nowadays, the market provides for new integrated systems, able to cover almost all the phases of the design process: conceptual design, modeling, structural analysis, assembly, simulation, etc. Besides, new powerful integration technologies and standards, such as OLE, CORBA, etc., have begun to appear.
+A pool of strongly integrated software modules, supplied by one or more vendors, constitutes a typical advanced configuration.
+Each module is designed to support a specific activity and relies on a shared database, usually called the “master model”.
 The advantages of this approach are evident: no data conversion between modules, reduced consistency problems, coexistence of specific models of the product, uniform access to the data, better support for workgroups, etc. For example, engineers performing structural analysis can perform dimensional optimizations operating on the geometry of the part directly in the FEM/FEA module.
 The use of a shared database allows for a better parallelization of the activities, as indicated by “concurrent engineering” principles.
-The master model, therefore, is a big container that collects and organizes heterogeneous information about the product, its functional and physical properties, its production process and its life cycle.
-Within the master model, a network of links exists to represent dependencies and relations between models, versions, components, etc.; these links are only a fraction of the huge set of relations involved in a realworld design and production process.
-The word “relation” is here used with the most general meaning and refers to all the kind of links between pieces of homogeneous or heterogeneous information, even at different levels of detail.
-For example, a relation can exists between two planes defined to be parallel by the geometric modeling module; a relation can connect a component in a library with an assembly that uses that component; a relation links two versions of the same technical report.
-Many relations, defined or generated during the design process, are not explicitly represented in the master model; in particular, relations between information from different tasks are frequently left to the user responsibility.
-For example, no relation is usually created to describe the link between the graphical results coming from a finite elements analysis post-processing and a thickness value that has been set on the base of such results.
-Many relations, even important, are hidden, or difficult to access by the user.
-For example, in many CAD modules, it is always difficult or impossible at all, to explore the dependencies structure of a complex parametric model.
-Furthermore, basic operations on relations are presented, in each module of the integrated software system, with different interaction modalities.
+The master model, therefore, is a big container that collects and organizes heterogeneous information about the product, its functional and physical properties, its production process, and its life cycle.
+Within the master model, a network of links exists to represent dependencies and relations between models, versions, components, etc.; these links are only a fraction of the huge set of relations involved in a real-world design and production process.
+The word “relation” is here used with the most general meaning and refers to all kinds of links between pieces of homogeneous or heterogeneous information, even at different levels of detail.
+For example, a relation can exist between two planes defined to be parallel by the geometric modeling module; a relation can connect a component in a library with an assembly that uses that component; a relation links two versions of the same technical report.
+Many relations, defined or generated during the design process, are not explicitly represented in the master model; in particular, relations between information from different tasks are frequently left to the user’s responsibility.
+For example, no relation is usually created to describe the link between the graphical results coming from a finite elements analysis post-processing and a thickness value that has been set based on such results.
+Many relations, even important ones, are hidden or difficult to access by the user.
+For example, in many CAD modules, it is always difficult or impossible to explore the dependency structure of a complex parametric model.
+Furthermore, basic operations on relations are presented in each module of the integrated software system with different interaction modalities.
 Such differences do not always depend only on the context lexicon and can confuse the user, increasing the design time.

 1. THE PROBLEM

 The geometry has always been the main topic of interest for researchers and developers in the mechanical CAD area.
-From the designer point of view, geometry is only one of the many aspects of a mechanical part or product.
-During the different design tasks, designers and draftsman are required to take into account also many non-geometric aspects and information.
-In order to satisfy these needs, computer aided design systems are gradually evolving toward a more complete and general representation of parts and products.
+From the designer’s point of view, geometry is only one of the many aspects of a mechanical part or product.
+During the different design tasks, designers and draftsmen are required to take into account many non-geometric aspects and information.
+In order to satisfy these needs, computer-aided design systems are gradually evolving toward a more complete and general representation of parts and products.
 These systems are able to model new data types and offer new commands to manage nongeometric aspects of the product and information on the design and production process.
-All this information is now part of the integrated CAD model as for the geometry.
-In order to offer this level of functionality current CAD systems use either multiples heterogeneous data structures, integrated and centralized on a workstation or a single model distributed on a network.
-In both the cases the model is called master model.
+All this information is now part of the integrated CAD model for the geometry.
+In order to offer this level of functionality, current CAD systems use either multiple heterogeneous data structures, integrated and centralized on a workstation, or a single model distributed on a network.
+In both cases, the model is called the master model.
 This model represents the process and product data and, typically, is strongly connected by multiple relations at different levels of detail.
-Within the master model, relations can connect information items locally to a single data structure, such as in a parametric representation, or globally between different data structures, i.e. the relation between two different versions of the same project.
+Within the master model, relations can connect information items locally to a single data structure, such as in a parametric representation, or globally between different data structures, i.e., the relation between two different versions of the same project.

-Today design systems provide a wide and effective user support for every user operation on the geometry; just about all CAD systems have a consistent and effective user interface and a well defined set of operations for the definition, editing and inquire of geometric data.
+Today, design systems provide a wide and effective user support for every user operation on the geometry; just about all CAD systems have a consistent and effective user interface and a well-defined set of operations for the definition, editing, and inquiry of geometric data.

-The increased variety and quantity of data managed by a typical CAD system imply an exponential grown of the number of relations to be managed by the system.
-Furthermore, many relations previously non-automatically managed in the design process and implicitly represented by identification code, versions numbering or explicitly described in technical documentation and reports should now be represented by managed by means of the CAD and PDM systems.
+The increased variety and quantity of data managed by a typical CAD system imply an exponential growth in the number of relations to be managed by the system.
+Furthermore, many relations previously non-automatically managed in the design process and implicitly represented by identification code, version numbering, or explicitly described in technical documentation and reports should now be managed by means of the CAD and PDM systems.

-Despite the new evolutions and enhancements, important components of the CAD system, such as the user interaction techniques and tools remains mainly geometry oriented and therefore inadequate for the interaction with these new types of data.
-The more evident anomalies of the user-interface are in the management and interaction with the relations of the model.
+Despite the new evolutions and enhancements, important components of the CAD system, such as the user interaction techniques and tools, remain mainly geometry-oriented and therefore inadequate for the interaction with these new types of data.
+The more evident anomalies of the user interface are in the management and interaction with the relations of the model.
 The user interface aspects and behavior, and the set of operations proposed for the interaction with relations are less mature and homogeneous than the corresponding interface elements for the interaction with the geometry.
-Often, similar relations require the use of different interaction tools, depending on the current design phase, on the geometric context or on the software module used.
-In order to perform the some operation on different data, the user should learn and use different commands and interaction modalities, while their expectations are for software systems where all the information is accessible end editable with homogeneous, simple and consistent tools.
-Peoples involved in the design and production processes expect to spend their time and efforts on design problems not in learning and understanding tools to access to the information.
+Often, similar relations require the use of different interaction tools, depending on the current design phase, on the geometric context, or on the software module used.
+In order to perform the same operation on different data, the user should learn and use different commands and interaction modalities, while their expectations are for software systems where all the information is accessible and editable with homogeneous, simple, and consistent tools.
+People involved in the design and production processes expect to spend their time and efforts on design problems, not on learning and understanding tools to access the information.

-A more homogenous and coherent approach, as suggested in the following paragraphs, can help designer to perform her work and to concentrate on the specific design task instead of loosing time working with software idiosyncrasies.
+A more homogenous and coherent approach, as suggested in the following paragraphs, can help designers to perform their work and to concentrate on the specific design task instead of losing time working with software idiosyncrasies.

 2. RELATIONS CLASSIFICATION